argoproj/argo-events/docs/signal-guide.md

 - [StormMQ](http://stormmq.com/)
 - [RabbitMQ](https://www.rabbitmq.com/)

+### Calendar
+Time-based signals can include signals based on a [cron]() schedule or an [interval duration](https://golang.org/pkg/time/#ParseDuration).
+In addition, calendar signals currently support a `recurrence` field in which to specify special exclusion dates for which this signal will not produce an event.
+Eventually, we hope to support a calendar-plugin or interface where users can configure special handling calendar/business logic.

 ### MMQP
 [MMQP](http://mqtt.org/) is a M2M "Internet of Things" connectivity protocol (ISO/IEC PRF 20922) designed to be extremely lightweight and ideal for mobile applications.
 Some broker implementations can be found [here](https://github.com/mqtt/mqtt.github.io/wiki/brokers).

+### Kafka
+[Apache Kafka](https://kafka.apache.org/) is a distributed streaming platform.
+We use Shopify's [sarama](https://github.com/Shopify/sarama) client for consuming Kafka messages.

 ### NATS
 [Nats](https://nats.io/) is an open-sourced, lightweight, secure, and scalable messaging system for cloud native applications and microservices architecture.
 It is currently a hosted CNCF Project.
 We are currently experimenting with using NATS as a solution for signals (inputs) and triggers (outputs), however `NATS Streaming`, the data streaming system powered by NATS, offers many  additional [features](https://nats.io/documentation/streaming/nats-streaming-intro/) on top of the core NATS platform that we believe are very desirable and definite future enhancements.